Whyzanet/WhyzaGC/README.md

 If I recall correctly all libraries are available via the Arduino Library Manager.

 At the top of the sketch are the variables that will need changing for your specific environment.
+Register with radmon,org first so you have all your required credentials.

 Input is via 5 featherwing button combinations.
 Button A, Button B, Button C, Button A&B ( default startup mode ) and finally Button B&C to disable and renable Wifi.
 See photos below of different display outputs.
 I found the Featherwing OLED buttons small enough and close enough to be able to use multiple button presses easily with my thumb ( A&B and B&C for a total of 5 )